Army Basing Programme

 Wiltshire has a long and proud history of association with the military.
 This was further strengthened in March 2013 when the government announced thousands of service personnel would be making Wiltshire their permanent home by the end of the decade.

-Since that announcement, Wiltshire Council has been working closely with key partners to ensure the right level of facilities and services including education, transport, leisure and healthcare provision are in place in time for the relocation of service personnel and their families.
+Since 2013 we have worked with our partners to ensure the right level of facilities and services including education, transport, leisure and healthcare provision are in place in time for the relocation of service personnel and their families.

-One of those key partners is the MOD's Defence Infrastructure Organisation (DIO), which is responsible for procuring, managing and maintaining the MOD estate, as well as providing related support services to the MOD.
+One of those key partners is the MOD Defence Infrastructure Organisation which is responsible for procuring, managing and maintaining the MOD estate, as well as providing related support services to the MOD.

-In planning this work, Wiltshire Council and the MOD are engaging other public authorities such as the NHS and the emergency services to ensure plans are sustainable to deliver services to the military community without detriment to the civilian community.
+In planning this work, Wiltshire Council and the MOD engaged with other public authorities such as the NHS and the emergency services to ensure plans are sustainable to deliver services to the military community without detriment to the civilian community.

-Communities have been kept informed of progress via monthly newsletters and Area Board briefings which are issued to parish councils within the Amesbury, Pewsey, Tidworth and Warminster area boards.
+Communities have been kept informed of progress via Area boards briefings and Army Basing news and events, which are issued to parish councils within the Amesbury, Pewsey, Tidworth and Warminster community areas.